 Product Marketing Manager

-In this blog, we discuss how you can use Converged SIEM to detect and prevent data exfiltration.
+In this blog, we discuss how you can use Logpoint SIEM to detect and prevent data exfiltration.
 Pass-the-Hash is a common technique used by attackers to get access to your network, click below for a Data Exfiltration tour.

 How does data exfiltration happen?